nopn0p/rkorova/README.md

 * hides files and directories through username and magic GID comparisons
 * shitty plaintext backconnect shell

-Yes, I am aware that the implementation of stat in some hooked functions is inconsistent.

 ```
  ______     __  __     ______     ______     ______     __   __   ______
 /\  == \   /\ \/ /    /\  __ \   /\  == \   /\  __ \   /\ \ / /  /\  __ \